 For example, the World Waterfall Database lists nearly 5,000 waterfalls in North America alone.

 In case you were wondering, the continental United States boasts its own tall waterfalls.
-Many people consider Yosemite Falls in California to be the tallest waterfall in the United States with a vertical drop of 2,425 feet.
+Many people consider Yosemite Falls in California to be the tallest waterfall in the United States with a vertical drop of 2,425 feet (739 meters).

-Others believe the tallest U.S. waterfall is Colonial Creek Falls in Washington, which plunges 2,568 feet.
-Unlike the sheer drop of Yosemite Falls, Colonial Creek Falls plunge in 13 different, gradual steps and thus are not as impressive to look at as Yosemite Falls.
+Others believe the tallest U.S. waterfall is Colonial Creek Falls in Washington, which plunges 2,568 feet (782.7 meters).
+Unlike the sheer drop of Yosemite Falls, Colonial Creek Falls plunge in 13 different, gradual steps and thus may not seem as impressive to look at as Yosemite Falls.